 - • the Ball, not to be confused with the Pageant or the Masquerade

 My words played no part in the events that celebrated their being written by the man who didn’t write them.
 Garrick’s schedule for the Jubilee included no play, no scene, no soliloquy, no sonnet.
 I can’t make this stuff up.

-As it turned out, the Jubilee was undone by [Veritas, goddess of truth, manifesting her wrath in the form of] torrential rains and the flooding of the Avon.
+As it turned out, the Jubilee was undone by Veritas, goddess of truth, manifesting her wrath in the form of torrential rains and the flooding of the Avon.
 The jerry-built bankside venue was inundated and unsafe.
 The streets became quagmires.
 The fireworks wouldn’t light.
-Those who could make an early exit from Soggy Stratford, did.
-The third day was a washout except for a horse wade won by Whirligig, and Garrick departed without pomp or publicity.
+Those who could obtain transport made an early exit from Soggy Stratford.
+The third day was a washout except for a horse-wade won by Whirligig, and Garrick departed without pomp or publicity.
 He would never return.
 But he was not a showman for nothing, and his personal losses were recouped with advantages once he got back to London.
 The Jubilee, the recycled pastiche he assembled for his theatre at Drury Lane, opened in October and ran for over ninety performances.

 This bombastic booster and his botched, benighted, belated birthday bash begat the bogus Bardolatry that bedevils us byet.